 Was I looking for it?
 No, but I found it.

 I never want to find myself in a Jerry Maguire situation where I’m relying on a relationship to feel complete.
-Setting up a profile and ensuring the information has me come across as an attractive man just echoes a job application in my opinion.
+Setting up a profile and ensuring the information has me come across as good fit should remain on LinkedIn in my opinion.

 I’ll always say yes to right relationship with the right woman, but I’m not going to actively search for it.
 I prefer forming new friendships/relationships by doing things I enjoy surrounded by like-minded people.